RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 All security auditing capabilities of CA operating system and CA applications required by this CP shall be enabled during installation.
 At a minimum, each audit record shall include the following (either recorded automatically or manually for each auditable event):

   - The type of event;

   - The date and time the event occurred;

--   A success or failure indicator when executing the CA's signing process;
+  - A success or failure indicator when executing the CA’s signing process;

   - A success or failure indicator when performing certificate revocation; and

   - The identity of the entity and/or operator that caused the event.

 A message from any source requesting an action by the CA is an auditable event; the corresponding audit record must also include message date and time, source, destination, and contents.

 The CA shall record the events identified in the list below.
 Where these events cannot be electronically logged, the CA shall supplement electronic audit logs with physical logs as necessary.

   - SECURITY AUDIT:

-    -   Any changes to the Audit parameters, e.g., audit frequency, type of event audited
+      - > Any changes to the Audit parameters, e.g., audit frequency, type of event audited

-    -   Any attempt to delete or modify the Audit logs
+      - > Any attempt to delete or modify the Audit logs

-    -   Obtaining a third-party time-stamp
+      - > Obtaining a third-party time-stamp

   - IDENTIFICATION AND AUTHENTICATION:

-    -   Successful and unsuccessful attempts to assume a role
+      - > Successful and unsuccessful attempts to assume a role

-    -   The value of maximum authentication attempts is changed
+      - > The value of maximum authentication attempts is changed

-    -   Maximum authentication attempts unsuccessful authentication attempts occur during user login
+      - > Maximum authentication attempts unsuccessful authentication attempts occur during user login

-    -   An Administrator unlocks an account that has been locked as a result of unsuccessful authentication attempts
+      - > An Administrator unlocks an account that has been locked as a result of unsuccessful authentication attempts

-    -   An Administrator changes the type of authenticator, e.g., from password to biometrics
+      - > An Administrator changes the type of authenticator, e.g., from password to biometrics

   - LOCAL DATA ENTRY:

-    -   All security-relevant data that is entered in the system
+      - > All security-relevant data that is entered in the system

   - REMOTE DATA ENTRY:

-    -   All security-relevant messages that are received by the system
+      - > All security-relevant messages that are received by the system

   - DATA EXPORT AND OUTPUT:

-    -   All successful and unsuccessful requests for confidential and security-relevant information
+      - > All successful and unsuccessful requests for confidential and security-relevant information

   - KEY GENERATION:

-    -   Whenever the CA generates a key.
+      - > Whenever the CA generates a key.
 (Not mandatory for single session or one-time use symmetric keys)

   - PRIVATE KEY LOAD AND STORAGE:

-    -   The loading of Component private keys
+      - > The loading of Component private keys

-    -   All access to certificate subject private keys retained within the CA for key recovery purposes
+      - > All access to certificate subject private keys retained within the CA for key recovery purposes

   - TRUSTED PUBLIC KEY ENTRY, DELETION AND STORAGE:

-    -   All changes to the trusted public keys, including additions and deletions
+      - > All changes to the trusted public keys, including additions and deletions

   - SECRET KEY STORAGE:

-    -   The manual entry of secret keys used for authentication
+      - > The manual entry of secret keys used for authentication

   - PRIVATE AND SECRET KEY EXPORT:

-    -   The export of private and secret keys (keys used for a single session or message are excluded)
+      - > The export of private and secret keys (keys used for a single session or message are excluded)

   - CERTIFICATE REGISTRATION:

-    -   All certificate requests
+      - > All certificate requests

   - CERTIFICATE REVOCATION:

-    -   All certificate revocation requests
+      - > All certificate revocation requests

   - CERTIFICATE STATUS CHANGE APPROVAL:

-    -   The approval or rejection of a certificate status change request
+      - > The approval or rejection of a certificate status change request

   - CA CONFIGURATION:

-    -   Any security-relevant changes to the configuration of the CA
+      - > Any security-relevant changes to the configuration of the CA

   - ACCOUNT ADMINISTRATION:

-    -   Roles and users are added or deleted
+      - > Roles and users are added or deleted

-    -   The access control privileges of a user account or a role are modified
+      - > The access control privileges of a user account or a role are modified

   - CERTIFICATE PROFILE MANAGEMENT:

-    -   All changes to the certificate profile
+      - > All changes to the certificate profile

   - REVOCATION PROFILE MANAGEMENT:

-    -   All changes to the revocation profile
+      - > All changes to the revocation profile

   - CERTIFICATE REVOCATION LIST PROFILE MANAGEMENT:

-    -   All changes to the certificate revocation list profile
+      - > All changes to the certificate revocation list profile

   - MISCELLANEOUS:

-    -   Appointment of an individual to a trusted role
+      - > Appointment of an individual to a trusted role

-    -   Designation of personnel for multiparty control
+      - > Designation of personnel for multiparty control

-    -   Installation of the operating system
+      - > Installation of the operating system

-    -   Installation of the CA
+      - > Installation of the CA

-    -   Installing hardware cryptographic modules
+      - > Installing hardware cryptographic modules

-    -   Removing hardware cryptographic modules
+      - > Removing hardware cryptographic modules

-    -   Destruction of cryptographic modules
+      - > Destruction of cryptographic modules

-    -   System startup
+      - > System startup

-    -   Logon attempts to CA applications
+      - > Logon attempts to CA applications

-    -   Receipt of hardware / software
+      - > Receipt of hardware / software

-    -   Attempts to set passwords
+      - > Attempts to set passwords

-    -   Attempts to modify passwords
+      - > Attempts to modify passwords

-    -   Backing up CA internal database
+      - > Backing up CA internal database

-    -   Restoring CA internal database
+      - > Restoring CA internal database

-    -   File manipulation (e.g., creation, renaming, moving)
+      - > File manipulation (e.g., creation, renaming, moving)

-    -   Posting of any material to a repository
+      - > Posting of any material to a repository

-    -   Access to CA internal database
+      - > Access to CA internal database

-    -   All certificate compromise notification requests
+      - > All certificate compromise notification requests

-    -   Loading tokens with certificates
+      - > Loading tokens with certificates

-    -   Shipment of tokens
+      - > Shipment of tokens

-    -   Zeroizing tokens
+      - > Zeroizing tokens

-    -   Re-key of the CA
+      - > Re-key of the CA

-    -   Configuration changes to the CA server involving:
+      - > Configuration changes to the CA server involving:

-        -   Hardware
+          - > Hardware

-        -   Software
+          - > Software

-        -   Operating system
+          - > Operating system

-        -   Patches
+          - > Patches

-        -   Security profiles
+          - > Security profiles

   - PHYSICAL ACCESS / SITE SECURITY:

-    -   Personnel access to room housing CA
+      - > Personnel access to room housing CA

-    -   Access to the CA server
+      - > Access to the CA server

-    -   Known or suspected violations of physical security
+      - > Known or suspected violations of physical security

   - ANOMALIES:

-    -   Software error conditions
+      - > Software error conditions

-    -   Software check integrity failures
+      - > Software check integrity failures

-    -   Receipt of improper messages
+      - > Receipt of improper messages

-    -   Misrouted messages
+      - > Misrouted messages

-    -   Network attacks (suspected or confirmed)
+      - > Network attacks (suspected or confirmed)

-    -   Equipment failure
+      - > Equipment failure

-    -   Electrical power outages
+      - > Electrical power outages

-    -   Uninterruptible power supply (UPS) failure
+      - > Uninterruptible power supply (UPS) failure

-    -   Obvious and significant network service or access failures
+      - > Obvious and significant network service or access failures

-    -   Violations of certificate policy
+      - > Violations of certificate policy

-    -   Violations of certification practice statement
+      - > Violations of certification practice statement

-    -   Resetting operating system clock
+      - > Resetting operating system clock

 ### Frequency of Processing Log